nova-collective/agora/README.md

     * edit the data of the Voter as you prefer;
 * Compile the smart contracts in order to produce the artifacts: `npm run compile`;
 * Creates the `typechain-types` folder with the command: `npx hardhat typechain`;
+* start the local network (unless you want to run the scripts on Sepolia): `npm run node:start`;

 ### 1. The Public Authority / Admin creates the DECs Registry
 For the creation of the registry we deploy the DECs Registry smart contract:

-`npx hardhat run election-scripts/create-decs-registry.ts`;
+`npx hardhat run election-scripts/create-decs-registry.ts --network localhost`;

 Take note of the contract address returned by the script;

 ### 2. The Public Authority / Admin creates the EOA for the Voter
+If you are using the local network, you can skip this step and just take note of one EOA returned by the local node start.

 Execute the `create-voter` scripts and take note of the resulting `address` and `privateKey`:

-`npx hardhat run election-scripts/create-voter-eoa.ts`
+`npx hardhat run election-scripts/create-voter-eoa.ts --network localhost`

 ### 3. The Public Authority / Admin creates the DEC for the Voter and register the DEC into the DECs Registry
 in the `election-scripts/create-dec.ts` file, insert the Voter's private key and save the file.
 Then, deploy the contract encrypting the Voter's data with the command:

-`npx hardhat run election-scripts/create-dec.ts`
+`npx hardhat run election-scripts/create-dec.ts --network localhost`

 Take note of the DEC contract address returned by the script;